-What should I know about a brown recluse spider bite?
+What do I need to know about a brown recluse spider bite?

 Brown recluse spiders are venomous.
-The bite wound may heal on its own, but you will need treatment if the wound gets worse.
 The venom may cause severe skin and tissue damage after several hours or days.

 What are the signs and symptoms of a brown recluse spider bite?